Connect with others who understand.

 • Lack of an effective treatment plan — This can include not taking medications for schizophrenia as prescribed.

-• Genetic differences — Some people may have genetic traits that affect how their brain uses and processes certain neurotransmitters (brain chemicals) or handles stress.
+• Genetic differences — Some people may have genetic traits that affect how their brains use and process certain neurotransmitters (brain chemicals) or handle stress.

 • Brain function changes — Schizophrenia can affect how different parts of the brain work, which may influence emotions or behavior in some people.

-As long as someone with schizophrenia is getting effective treatment and isn’t misusing drugs or alcohol, they’re no more likely to be violent than anyone else.
-If you’re concerned about aggression in yourself or a loved one living with schizophrenia, talk to a psychiatrist (a medical doctor who specializes in diagnosing, treating, and managing mental health conditions).
+If you’re concerned about aggression in yourself or a loved one living with schizophrenia, talk to a psychiatrist (a medical doctor who specializes in mental health conditions).
 They can help you understand how to monitor and manage these risk factors.

 Warning Signs of Possible Aggression

-There’s no sure way to know if someone will become aggressive or violent, whether or not they live with a mental health condition like schizophrenia.
-Still, certain signs may suggest an increased risk of aggressive behavior.
+There’s no sure way to know if someone will show verbal or physical aggression.
+This is the case for most people, whether they have schizophrenia or not.
+Still, certain signs may suggest that there’s an increased risk of aggressive behavior.

 One risk factor is an early history of aggression.
-Some people who became aggressive later in life were diagnosed with conduct disorder — a condition linked to trouble following rules and to acting out or hurting others — as kids.
+Some people who became aggressive later in life were diagnosed as kids with conduct disorder — a condition linked to trouble following rules and to acting out or hurting others.
 This may mean that they didn’t learn how to manage emotions or recognize other people’s feelings by looking at their faces.
 Having conduct disorder also raises the risk of being mistreated, including later in life.

 Other signs to look out for include: